 It’s true that wine drinkers tend to have better health habits than many others do.
-However, that can’t explain away the established medical fact that the moderate consumption of beer, wine or distilled spirits improves health and longevity.
+But that can’t explain away the clear medical fact that the moderate drinking of beer, wine or distilled spirits improves health and long life.
 Both beer and liquor tend to confer the same health benefits as red wine.
 The benefit is found in the alcohol rather than in a specific beverage.

-Alcohol reduces heart attacks, ichemic strokes and circulatory problems through a number of identified ways.
-They include:
+Alcohol reduces heart attacks, strokes and circulation problems through a number of ways.
+They include these.

-- Improving blood lipid profile by increasing HDL (“good”) cholesterol and decreasing LDL (“bad”) cholesterol.
+- Improving blood.
+It does that by increasing HDL (“good”) cholesterol and decreasing LDL (“bad”) cholesterol.

 - Decreasing blood clotting.
 It reduces platelet clumping, reduces a blood clotter, and increases the process by which clots dissolve.

 - Other ways such as increasing coronary blood flow, reducing blood pressure, and reducing blood insulin level.